 In recent years, the bohemian or “boho” style has grown in popularity.
 Bohemian wedding attire for male guests typically includes natural fabrics, distinctive patterns, multiple layers, and a general overflow of personality.

-Below is a gallery of inspiration for bohemian wedding attire for male guests, followed by a quick explanation of the boho style and styling tips to better fit the dress code.
+Below is a gallery of inspiration for boho wedding attire for male guests, followed by a quick explanation of the boho style and styling tips to better fit the dress code.

 Bohemian Wedding Attire for Male Guests: Outfit Inspiration

 The color scheme of this outfit revolves around various shades of red: light and dark variations appearing in the prints; a reddish brown bracelet; a burnt orange pair of shades.
 You can observe two distinct boho style traits: patterns and multiple layers.